 Hope rises when we enter the lives of others to understand our common humanity.
-Hope rises when we lift everyone in our community; when we see each other, hear each other, respect each other.
-Hope rises when we build affordable housing, reach out to the homeless, ensure no one goes hungry, provide the unemployed new … More Call and Response
+Hope rises when we lift everyone in our community; when we see each other, hear each other, respect each other, help each other.
+Hope rises when we build affordable housing, reach out to the homeless, ensure no one goes hungry, provide … More Hope Rises

 This photo haunts me.
 How are the Hartford area homeless families that once slept in these beds coping today?
 Where are they?
 Where is home?
 On a freezing February 11, 2020, one of the fifteen Tuesday nights from this past December through March that Hartford’s Immanuel Congregational Church volunteered as an overflow shelter during the … More Where Are They Now?

 Celebrating the Trail’s Accessibility to Nature April is here.
 The weather warms, days lengthen, plants sprout, and birds arrive.
 Earth Day, April 22nd, is a day to celebrate one of my favorite stretches of the Farmington Canal Heritage Trail, the roughly three and one quarter miles running through wetlands and farmland from Copper Hill Road in … More The Farmington Canal Heritage Trail, An Accessible Path to Nature

 It’s Time to Celebrate Fifty Years of Hands On Hartford!
 That’s right, fifty years!
 Fifty years of Hands On Hartford helping Hartford.
 Since its founding as Center City Churches in 1969, Hands On Hartford has been committed to feeding, clothing, housing, and caring for Hartford’s most vulnerable residents, all with the helping hands of countless generous donors, volunteers … More Celebrating Fifty Years of Hands On Hartford